 The Bar/Grill that sits just up from the boat landing at the marina has killer burgers!
 Its a “must do” after being on the river for several days.

 I often camp overnight at Fishers Landing before heading home the next day.
-Boondock style camping near the bar/grill is $5 a night.
+Boondock/Dry Camping style camping near the bar/grill in a large sandy area, is $5 a night.
 Public Paid (coin machine) hot showers are directly up from the boat launch.
 A cement block building at the edge of a more rustic RV park.

 There is a small convenience store connected to the bar/grill building.
-RV full hook up camping, if you desire that type of camping.
+There is also RV full hook up camping, if you desire that type of camping.